xaviermontane/THM/Writeups/01-Introduction/HackerMethodology.md

 For the sake of learning we'll act as if we're trying to hack into Tesla, which was actually hacked in March of 2023 winning the hackers $100,000 and the Model 3 that they managed to compromise.

 As discussed previously in our [Google Dorking](THM/Writeups/01-Introduction/GoogleDorking.md) lesson, Google is an incredibly useful tool.
 With the help of our search engine we can access sites such as [Wikipedia](https://en.wikipedia.org/wiki/Tesla,_Inc.) to understand the companies history, then maybe we can take a look into their socials to discover new releases which may contain unpatched vulnerabilities, or even take a look at their [Linkedin](https://www.linkedin.com/company/tesla-motors/) to understand the company's organizational structure.

+> You might think hackers use special tools to conduct research (and in some cases that is true), but overall they use simple tools like these to conduct research.

+Reconnaissance typically entails conducting research about your target using publicly accessible resources such as Google.
+Despite its simplicity, reconnaissance is the single most crucial phase of a penetration test.

+There are some specialized tools that we can utilize but for now, it's good to know the following tools:
+- Google (specifically Google Dorking)
+- Wikipedia
+- PeopleFinder.com
+- who.is
+- sublist3r
+- hunter.io
+- builtwith.com
+- wappalyzer